 Sarah Jones is a qualified Accountant (CPA) and Financial Services specialist who has successfully led Finance, Risk and IT Teams and delivered complex regulatory, data and reporting projects by using her superior leadership and stakeholder management skills supported by over 15 years’ experience as an Accountant and Project Manager.
 She also holds a Business Degree, MBA and is an Associate Member of the Australian Institute of Company Directors.

 Sarah spent over 8 years living in the UK working for large Banks such as RBS and Barclays, returning home at the end of 2015 to start a family.

 Jennifer Ericksen is a Consultant Senior Clinical Psychologist, Program and Training Manager at the Parent-Infant Research Institute, Austin Health.
 She has specialized in developing and evaluating clinical interventions for mothers and fathers experiencing anxiety and depression during the child bearing years.
 Jennie has provided training to Maternal and Child Health Nurses, Psychologists, General Practitioners and Midwives and was previously Manager of Perinatal Mental Health Services and training at Austin Health.

 She has worked in various roles at Austin Health including Manager of Perinatal Mental Health Services and with PIRI over the past 22 years, contributed to the development of a number of PIRI programs and has an interest in seeing these translated into practice.

 Ms Barbara Wellesley AM

-- Extensive 20 years experience in health and primary care reform as a successful CEO, Board Director, NGO and public sector executive.
-Bachelor Health Education & Science, University of Canberra, 1990.
+She has over 30 years’ experience in health, mental health and primary care reform as a successful CEO, Board Director, NGO and public sector executive.

 Ms Barbara Frazer